 Raycast is best as a jack-of-all-trades, a digital Swiss Army Knife does the tasks of a dozen standalone apps.

-Can't ever remember the shortcut to search for emoji on macOS?
-No worries; type emoji in Raycast to search for them in the same place you search for apps and files.
+in Raycast to search for them in the same place you search for apps and files.
 Can't find a shortcut in Photoshop, or remember its hidden command palette shortcut?
-Type menu in Raycast to search through menu items in the app that's currently open as a universal command palette of sorts, and press enter to run that command.
+Type menu

 I've used different tools for years to expand text snippets, track Clipboard History, convert timezones and currencies, and arrange windows among other things.
 Raycast does all of those, and more, in one tool.

-Here's a common scenario when writing.
-I'll first open my browser (with Raycast), do research, and copy quotes and links.
-Then I'll open a writing app (using a ⌘ + ⌥ + S shortcut from Raycast to open my Scratchpad file) and start pasting in the relevant bits of text (via Raycast's Clipboard History command).
-I'll use Raycast's Window Management to put my writing app on the left of the screen and the browser on the right if I'm continuing research.
-If I'm looking for the right word, I'll type define in Raycast to quickly search the dictionary and thesaurus.
+in Raycast to quickly search the dictionary and thesaurus.
 If I’m writing something repetitive or difficult to type—perhaps a Markdown table—I’ll just expand a text snippet.
 If I’ve saved notes elsewhere, I’ll use Raycast extensions to search Apple Notes and other writing apps for the info I need, and the Paste as Plain Text extension to paste without messing up formatting.
 Then, when it's time to publish, I can use the Transform extension to convert Markdown text to HTML, the Twitter extension to post Tweets about the article without getting distracted by the Twitter feed, and use the Unsplash extension to grab a header photo and image credits for the blog post.

-And when I'm done for the day, I'll press ⌥ + Space again and type sleep to stop until tomorrow.
+And when I'm done for the day, I'll press ⌥ + Space

 Define Word to quickly search through the dictionary and find alternative words from the thesaurus.